ScottPlot/ScottPlot.NET/content/faq/right-click-menu/index.md

 ---
-title: Custom Right-Click Menu - ScottPlot FAQ
+title: How to Customize the Right-Click Menu - ScottPlot FAQ
 description: How to add a custom right-click menu to ScottPlot user controls
 ---

+# How to Customize the Right-Click Menu

 User controls have a `RightClicked` event handler you can add a custom event to.
 This event could open a context menu, but it could also perform other actions.